kiplangatmike/makutano_social_platform/conventions.md

-# React/JSX Style Guide for Knack
+# React/JSX Style Guide for Makutano

 ## Table of Contents